 Deposits.
-At year-end, the carrying amount of the District's deposits totaled \$2,008,326 and the bank balances totaled \$2,030,096.
-In addition, the District has \$270,918 invested in Illinois Funds at year-end, which have an average maturity of less than one year.
+At year-end, the carrying amount of the District's deposits totaled \$2,128,341 and the bank balances totaled \$2,157,599.
+In addition, the District has \$338,068 invested in Illinois Funds at year-end, which have an average maturity of less than one year.

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The District does not have an investment policy which specifically addresses interest rate risk.
-At year-end, the District's investment in Illinois Funds is rated AAAmmf by Fitch Ratings.
+The District's investment policy states that investments should be managed to meet liquidity needs for the current month plus one month (based on forecast needs) and any reasonably anticipated special needs.